Friday, April 17, 2026

 What are smart locks?

-Smart locks allow residents to monitor and control access to doors remotely via a smartphone or tablet, for example.
+Smart locks allow residents to monitor and control access to doors remotely, for example via a smartphone or tablet.
 The smartphone or even voice assistants can thus also become an intelligent key.

 They are more than just a technical “gimmick”: these products can also help older people and people with disabilities to live independently and look after their safety.
 Example: Doors can be opened from the patient’s bed with Smart Locks – for example, if doctors or nursing staff need to be let in.